ai-backend-course/.github/README.md

 # 🧠 AI Backend Portfolio — Jeff Ellis

-### A cohesive, production-grade ecosystem of Go microservices that together power a full Retrieval-Augmented Generation (RAG) AI backend.
+### A production-grade, Go-based AI backend ecosystem focused on **Retrieval-Augmented Generation (RAG)** with a supporting orchestration layer.

-This organization contains **four coordinated microservices**, each deployed, containerized, documented, and ready for professional backend and AI engineering workflows.
+This organization contains a cohesive set of **AI backend microservices** designed to mirror real-world backend and AI engineering systems.
+The core focus is **RAG architecture**, supported by embeddings, summarization, and an optional orchestration layer.

+All services are containerized, deployed, documented, and built with production patterns in mind.

 ---